Easy Baked Oatmeal

 There are a couple popular variations including the style I’m sharing here with rolled oats and another viral version called blended baked oats that bakes up similar to a cake!

-I personally LOVE all types of oatmeal (see all the oatmeal recipes here on EBF), but baked oatmeal is definitely one of my favorite ways to enjoy oatmeal.
+I personally LOVE all types of oatmeal, but baked oatmeal is definitely one of my favorite ways to enjoy oatmeal.
 Here’s why:

-- The flavor combinations are endless!
-As you can tell, I’ve shared 20+ different baked oatmeal recipes and counting.
-There are so many ways to switch things up so your baked oatmeal never gets boring.
+3. Customizable – The flavor combinations are endless!
+As you can tell, I’ve shared 20+ different recipes and counting.
+There are so many ways to switch things up so you’re never bored.

 Ingredients Needed

-While there is a bit of cook time, this baked oatmeal is so easy to whip up in one bowl.
+While there is a bit of cook time, this recipe is so easy to whip up in one bowl.
 Here’s the process:

 Step 1: Preheat your oven to 375° F and spray an 8×8 inch square baking dish with cooking spray.